“Display confident body language, come what may.”

 Nothing shuts down creativity faster than negativity; added to that, audiences tune into our body language.

-For those reasons and more, project positive body language as you smooth out a glitch, manage any self-talk, and stay engaged with your music.
-In that way, your listeners will be less likely to detect any errors, and you’ll derive greater enjoyment from performing.
+For those reasons and more, project positive body language as you smooth out a glitch.
+At the same time, manage any self-talk, and stay engaged with your music.

 In time, with intelligent work, you’ll manage errors so adeptly that they’ll become inconsequential to your music making, and then your confidence and artistry will grow in step.